Marketing engineering: History

+Since the 2010s, the growth of cloud-based marketing platforms, customer data infrastructure, and digital advertising ecosystems has broadened the scope of marketing engineering.
+In the 2020s, the adoption of generative AI, predictive analytics, and marketing automation has extended the field to encompass the design of integrated systems for marketing data, decisioning, activation, and measurement.

 How to build market models and how to develop a structured approach to marketing questions has been an issue of active discussion between researchers, L. Lilien and A. Rangaswamy (2001) have observed that while having data gives a competitive advantage, having too much data without the models and systems for working with it may turn out to be as bad as not having the data.
 Lodish (2001) observed that the most complicated and elegant model will not necessarily be the one adopted in the firm, good models are the ones that capture the trade-offs of decision making, subjective estimates may be necessary to complete the model, risk needs to be taken into account, model complexity must be balanced versus ease of understanding, models should integrate tactical with strategic aspects.
 Migley (2002) identifies four purposes in codifying marketing knowledge: